Skip to content

 What does the word Gulag stand for in Russian?

 The abbreviation GULAG stands for Glávnoye upravléniye ispravítel'no-trudovýkh lageréy, which translates to Main Directorate of Correctional Labour Camps.
-The full official name of the agency changed several times during its existence.
+This term originally referred only to the division of the Soviet secret police that was in charge of running the forced labor camps from the 1930s to the early 1950s during Joseph Stalin's rule.

 A 1993 study of archival Soviet data estimates 1,053,829 people died in the Gulag from 1934 to 1953.
-The tentative historical consensus is that between 1.6 million and 1.76 million perished as a result of their detention.
+The tentative historical consensus is that between 1.6 million and 1.76 million perished as a result of their detention out of 18 million who passed through from 1930 to 1953.